turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 **Slide #9:**

 #### How to Get Started: Set Norms
 Ask yourselves: where are you in Tuckman's Group Life Cycle?
 Knowing where you are will help you figure out the norms you need to start with.

+**Slide #10:**

 Here are some you might want to consider (from [Atlassian](https://www.atlassian.com/team-playbook/plays/retrospective)):

 * Embrace a positive spirit of continuous improvement and share whatever you think will help the team improve.
 * Don't make it personal, don't take it personally.